cececlar/pitchmas/README.md

 1. Practice creating predictive text functionality for a specific corpus.
 2. Generate holiday movie pitch ideas that poke fun of the genre's most cringeworthy tropes.

 The app was inspired by the [Botnik Studios Predictive Writer](https://botnik.org/apps/writer/).
 It uses a modified version of [Botnik contributor Jamie Brew's open source Python script](https://github.com/jbrew/pt-write) to generate predictive text options for fake holiday movie pitches.

+Movie titles are randomly generated from the `titles.json` file.
+Suggestions for adjectives and nouns to add to the `titles.json` file are welcome.

 Seed data for plot overviews was pulled from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) and parsed by the Python script to generate a list of suggestions for the next word in user-generated movie pitches.